Generic Name: mupirocin

 What should I tell my healthcare provider before using Bactroban Ointment?

-Before using Bactroban Ointment, tell your healthcare provider about your medical conditions including, if you:
+Before using Bactroban Ointment, tell your healthcare provider about all of your medical conditions including if you:

 Tell your healthcare provider about all of the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Do not mix Bactroban Ointment with other lotions, creams, or ointments.

 What are the possible side effects of Bactroban Ointment?

 Bactroban Ointment may cause serious side effects, including:

 • swelling of your face, lips, mouth, or tongue • dizziness, fast heartbeat or pounding in your chest